How to Setup a Q Validator Node

 within Staking -> Validator Staking -> Validator Manage

-of 100% of your self-staked Q token (QGOV).
+of 100% of your self-staked Q token.
 After doing that, you will be taken out of the ranking immediately, though your node might still validate blocks until the next validation cycle begins (within max.
 8 minutes).

 The announced amount will be put on an escrow balance for a certain time (see constitution parameter constitution.valWithdrawP